dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 With Visual Studio, you can easily test and debug your .NET MAUI app for Android in situations where an Android device isn't available.
 However, if hardware acceleration isn't available or enabled, the emulator will run too slow.
-You can drastically improve the performance of the emulator by enabling hardware acceleration and using special x86 virtual device images.
+You can drastically improve the performance of the emulator by enabling hardware acceleration and using **x86-64** or **x86** virtual device images.

 <!-- TODO: What are the virtualization extensions on the new M1 ARM processors for Mac?
 -->